johnno1962/Xtrace/README.md

     // instance tracing takes precedence over class based filtering.

     [Xtrace traceClassPattern:@"^UI" excluding:nil]; // trace all of UIkit

+If you have the [XcodeColors](https://github.com/robbiehanson/XcodeColors) plugin installed you can now color traces by class or group of classes:

+    [Xtrace useColor:"\033[fg255,0,0;" forClass:[UITableView class]];

+    // or to color all subsequent traces:
+    [Xtrace useColor:"\033[fg0,255,0;"]; // "fg" or "bg" then RRR,GGG,BBB;

 As an alternative to building Xtrace into your project, Xtrace is now included in the "code injection" plugin from [injectionforxcode.com](http://injectionforxcode.com).
 Once you have injected, all xtrace methods are available for you to use in lldb.